Climate of North Dakota: General climatology

-Due to its location in the center of North America North Dakota experiences temperature extremes characteristic of a continental climate, with cold winters and hot summers.
+Due to its location in the center of North America, North Dakota experiences temperature extremes characteristic of a continental climate, with cold winters and hot summers.
 Each season has distinctive upper air patterns which bring different weather conditions with them.
 One feature of a continental climate is that weather patterns can be unpredictable.
 For example, an Alberta clipper, a low pressure system originating in the province of Alberta in Canada, would be a common winter occurrence in North Dakota.
 But with the general unpredictability of weather in a continental climate, such a storm system could occur in spring, or in late autumn.
 Hot weather, though usually confined to July and August, can sometimes begin as early as April or May, and could spill over into September or October.

 Being 1000 miles from any large body of water (with the exception of Lake Superior), temperatures and precipitation in North Dakota can vary widely.
 North Dakota is far enough north to experience −60 °F (−51 °C) temperatures and blizzards during the winter months, but far enough south to experience 121 °F (49 °C) temperatures and tornado outbreaks in the summer.
 The 181 °F degree (100 °C) variation between North Dakota's highest and lowest temperature is the 3rd largest variation of any U.S. State, and the largest of any non-mountainous state.

 North Dakota is far from major sources of moisture and is in the transition zone between the moist East and the semi-arid West, as precipitation and humidity decrease from east to west.
 Annual average precipitation across the state ranges from around 14 in (35.6 cm) in the west to 22 in (55.9 cm) in the east.
 Snow is the main form of precipitation from November through March, while rain is the most common the rest of the year.
-It has snowed in North Dakota during every month except July and August.
+It has snowed in North Dakota during every month except August.
 The ENSO also has a significant impact on North Dakota's weather.
 During El Niño, the jet stream is often weakened and shoved further north into Canada.
 This usually blocks arctic air from entering North Dakota and a milder zonal pattern takes place.
 The opposite phase, La Niña, strengthens the jet stream even more, making arctic air even colder and more dominant.